Neutron star cooling in modified gravity theories: SETUP OF NEUTRON STAR COOLING

 Generally, the DU process is prohibited for INS with light masses, in which the thermal evolution of INS is determined by the slow cooling processes, the Modified Urca (MU) process and the neutrino bremsstrahlung radiation in nucleon-nucleon collisions \cite{Friman1979,Yakovlev1995}.
 The MU process is the reaction of $n+N\rightarrow p + N + l+ \bar\nu_l,~p+N+l\rightarrow n+N+\nu_l$, where $N$ is neutron or proton, although the DU process is $n\rightarrow p+l+\bar \nu_l$, ~$p+l\rightarrow n+\nu_l$.
 The bremsstrahlung is the neutrino radiation emitted when electrons or muons are braked by the Coulomb field of protons.
 These emissivities can be approximately expressed as \be \epsilon^{\rm Slow}_{\nu} \approx 10^{19-21}\left(\frac{\rho_{\rm B}}{\rho_{\rm nuc}}\right)^{1/3} T_9^8 ~~{\rm erg~cm^{-3}~s^{-1}}\,. \ee Here, we ignore the dependences of effective mass ratio and fraction of particles in (\ref{eq:4a.3}) though we consider them in numerical calculation.
 Compared to (\ref{eq:4a.1}), we see that the slow cooling processes are much weaker than the DU process, but most of the reactions always occur above the threshold density of neutron drip\footnote{The MU process with the proton branch does not occur for $Y_p\le 1/65$.}.
-Therefore, the slow cooling processes, especially the modified Urca process which is stronger than the bremsstrahlung \cite{Yakovlev1995}, are important for describing thermal evolution of all INS.
-To focus on the effect of modification of gravity on cooling curves, we here do not assume the baryon superfluidity.
+Therefore, the slow cooling processes, especially the modified Urca process which is stronger than the bremsstrahlung \cite{Yakovlev1995}, are important for describing thermal evolution of all INSs.

+In modern cooling theory, however, the above cooling processes are not sufficient because neutrons or protons are highly expected to be in a superfluid state due to low-temperature environment.
+Specifically, the ${}^1S_0$ neutrons superfluidity is contained in the inner crust, and the ${}^3P_2$ neutrons superfluidity and ${}^1S_0$ protons superconductivity exist in the core.
+According to the BCS theory~\cite{BCS1957}, such nucleons make their pairs which can be expressed as following reaction:

+Here $N$ is a neutron or proton. $[NN]$ denotes the $N-N$ Cooper pair and behaves as a bosonic particle.
+Each nucleon superfluidity has their superfluid transition temperature $T_{\rm cr}$, but $T_{\rm cr}$ dependence of the density still has large uncertainties above all for the ${}^3P_2$ neutrons superfluidity.
+In this work, we adopt the superfluid models as shown in Fig.~\ref{fig:sfmodel}; T84 model for neutrons ${}^1S_0$~\cite{Takatsuka1972}, `a" model for neutrons ${}^3P_2$~\cite{Page2004}, and CCDK model for protons ${}^1S_0$~\cite{Chen1993}.